WHAT IS CHILD MALTREATMENT?

 HOW MANY CHILDREN DIE FROM ABUSE OR NEGLECT?

-HOW MANY CHILDREN ARE VICTIMS OF SEX AND LABOR TRAFFICKING?
+HOW MANY CHILDREN ARE VICTIMS OF TRAFFICKING?

 In most cases, it’s important for a proper investigation to be conducted to verify that a child has indeed been abused or neglected.
 However, anyone can learn to recognize certain behaviors in children that could be indicators that they are victims.
 Some examples include